skylot/jadx/jadx-plugins/jadx-script/README.md

 ### Script development

-Jadx-gui for now don't support autocompletion, errors highlighting, docs and code navigation so best approach for script editing is to open jadx project in IntelliJ Idea and write your script in `examples/scripts/` folder.
+Jadx-gui for now don't support ~~autocompletion,~~ errors highlighting, docs and code navigation, so best approach for script editing is to open jadx project in IntelliJ Idea and write your script in `examples/scripts/` folder.
 Also, this will allow to debug your scripts: for that you need to create run configuration for jadx-cli or jadx-gui add breakpoints and next run it in debug mode (jadx-gui is preferred because of faster script reload).